 Trump slams judges' election decisions: 'What kind of a court system is this?'

-Interview comes after weeks of Trump campaign legal challenges in battleground states like Pennsylvania
+'Sunday Morning Futures' interview comes after weeks of legal challenges in battleground states like Pennsylvania

-President Trump blasted judges' decisions on his legal challenges to the 2020 election's results in his first interview since Election Day.
+President Trump blasted judges' rejections of his legal challenges to 2020 election results and said he couldn't be certain any of his cases would make it to the Supreme Court in his first interview since Election Day on Sunday.

 "We’re not allowed to put in our proof.
 They say you don’t have standing," Trump told "Sunday Morning Futures."
 "I would like to file one nice big beautiful lawsuit, talking about this and many other things, with tremendous proof.
 We have affidavits, we have hundreds and hundreds of affidavits."